 Lori Rifkin, Esq.

 Lori Rifkin is the principal attorney at Rifkin Law Office, which she founded in 2013.
-Ms. Rifkin has extensive experience litigating civil rights cases as an attorney in the public and private sectors, and has led numerous lawsuits to success in jury trials and settlements.
+She has extensive experience litigating civil rights cases as an attorney in the public and private sectors, and has led numerous lawsuits to success in jury trials and settlements.

-Ms Rifkin is a former partner of the civil rights law firm Hadsell Stormer & Renick LLP.
-She also worked as a Senior Trial Attorney for the Civil Rights Division of the United States Department of Justice (DOJ).
-At the DOJ, Ms. Rifkin specialized in matters involving jail and prison conditions, police misconduct, and juvenile justice .
-She also served on the Civil Rights Division’s Lesbian, Gay, Bisexual, Transgender & Intersex (LGBTI) Workgroup, advising the DOJ on LGBTI issues.
+Ms. Rifkin is a former partner of the civil rights law firm Hadsell Stormer & Renick LLP.
+She also worked as a Senior Trial Attorney for the Civil Rights Division of the United States Department of Justice (DOJ), focusing on matters involving jail and prison conditions, police misconduct, and juvenile justice.
+Ms. Rifkin also served on the Civil Rights Division’s Lesbian, Gay, Bisexual, Transgender & Intersex (LGBTI) Workgroup, advising the DOJ on LGBTI issues.

 Previously, Ms. Rifkin worked as a staff attorney at the American Civil Liberties Unions (ACLU) of Connecticut and Southern California, an associate at the San Francisco civil rights law firm Rosen, Bien & Galvan, LLP, and an attorney at the San Francisco-based Legal Aid Society-Employment Law Center.